txsoura/C-beginner/README.md

 # C-for-beginners
-//This are my projects of C, form when i was coursing Software Engineering Bachelors in 2019
+//This are my projects of C, from when i was coursing Software Engineering Bachelor's in 2019